 To add a table of contents to the Shopify blog post:

-1. Navigate to App > Magefan Blog > Posts and find a blog post you'd like to add a table of contents to.
+1. Navigate to App > Magefan Blog > Posts and find a you'd like to add a table of contents to.

 2. Click where you'd like to add the post's contents and choose the Insert Contents Widget option from the WYSIWYG editor.